cultuurnet/apidocs/projects/uitpas/docs/creating-rewards.md

 The following parameters are not required, **but we strongly advice to add them:**

 *   **organizers**: list of organizers where this reward can be redeemed.
 Unique IDs of UiTPAS organizers. (same organizer IDs as in UiTdatabank).
-If you leave this empty, the first organizer you have permission to will be used to create the reward.
+If you leave this empty, the first organizer you have permission to create rewards for will be linked to the new reward.
 *   **pictures**: add one or more images related to your reward.

 Example request: